THE SCIENCE OF PHARMACEUTICAL COMPOUNDING®:

 Training & Technical Services Manager , MEDISCA Australia

 Pharmacist, Royal Prince Edward Hospital

 Rebecca O’Grady, BPharm, MPS GradCertPharmPrac

 Technical Support Services Pharmacist, MEDISCA Australia

-This CPD event has been accredited for 48 hours of Group-2 CPD (or 96 CPD credits), suitable for inclusion in an individual pharmacists CPD plan.
-The activity accreditation expires 1 May 2022.
+The Home Study, Live Virtual Seminar, and Laboratory Training, together make up the CPD event and have been accredited for 48 hours of Group-2 CPD (or 96 CPD credits), suitable for inclusion in an individual pharmacists CPD plan.

 This activity is independent of any known bias, prejudice or commercial interest.
 Both MEDISCA Australia and LP3 Network assist with the marketing of this activity.
 LP3 Network is an independent corporation.
 LP3 Network has an established agreement with MEDISCA Australia ensuring that it has no influence on LP3 Network as it relates to activity offerings.